Skip to main content

 • Jumping from p=none directly to p=reject.
 Guarantees bouncing real mail.

 • Not monitoring after p=reject.
-You still need ongoing rua reports — new ESPs get added, sender IPs change, DKIM keys rotate.
+You still need ongoing rua reports.
+New ESPs get added, sender IPs change, DKIM keys rotate.

 • Forgetting subdomains.
-Without sp=, subdomains inherit the parent policy — sometimes that's wrong (e.g. a transactional subdomain that genuinely sends from many places).
+Without sp=, subdomains inherit the parent policy.
+Sometimes that's wrong (e.g. a transactional subdomain that genuinely sends from many places).